 Both federal and state authorities have taken measures to curb pedestrian-related deaths.
 Federal efforts primarily comprise grant programs that incentivize states to develop programs to curb their pedestrian deaths.
 State authorities have been developing a variety of programs that include educating the public, increasing enforcement, and improving pedestrian facilities.

 Federal safety measures

 The report also notes that the Federal government has provided resources that help states curb pedestrian deaths and injuries.
 Three of them consist of federal grant programs.
 The first one is Section 402, known as The State and Community Highway Safety Grant Program, which gives grants to states as an incentive to improve driving habits and reduce auto-related injuries and deaths.
 The second is Section 403, consisting of efforts to educate the public and enforce traffic laws in several cities such as Louisville, New York, and Philadelphia.
-The third one is Section 405, known as the FAST Act, which provides $70 million to eligible states who would be taking measures to decrease pedestrian and cyclist-related.
-For a state to eligible for the program, its cyclist and pedestrian deaths must consist of more than 15% of its total crash-related fatalities in one year.
+The third one is Section 405, known as the FAST Act, which provides $70 million to eligible states who would take measures to decrease pedestrian and cyclist-related.
+For a state to be eligible for the program, its cyclist and pedestrian deaths must consist of over 15% of its total crash-related fatalities in one year.

 There are two other measures mentioned in the report that are focused on reducing pedestrian deaths.
 One measure consists of efforts by the Federal Highway Administration (HWA) to reduce deaths by focusing more resources in cities and states with high pedestrian fatality rates.
-The other measure consists of a Highway Security Improvement Program, which utilizes data to apply engineering countermeasures that reduce fatal and serious-injury causing accidents.
+The other measure consists of a Highway Security Improvement Program, which uses data to apply engineering countermeasures that reduce fatal and serious-injury causing accidents.

 State safety measures